Skip to content

 AP: Now, the big question is where India and its great businesses sit on social?
 We are believers in business as a force of positive change, and we are seeing across global business a startling consistency: Social is a business issue.

 CS: I agree.
-I think one of the biggest challenges remains for India to tell its true story, to convince global investors that India has its own kind challenges and systems.
+I think one of the biggest challenges remains for India to tell its true story, to convince global investors that India has its own kind of challenges and systems.
 You can’t just take western solutions and thrust them on India.
 We need a very nuanced approach and you have to understand it, both with head and heart.
 If you don’t understand that you won’t succeed in India.

 AP: Head and heart, that’s a lovely line.
 It is also a very profound point.
 Thank you very much.